What would you like to know more about?

 Links

-• Insert Link – This requires a link, link text (the visible underlined link), and a target.
+• Insert Link: This requires a link, link text (the visible underlined link), and a target URL.

-• Insert Image – These must be inserted as a link to an image.
+• Insert Image: You must insert these as a link to an image.